-Among the considerations will be the level of Council Tax, the precept to help fund social care for adults, and the range of fees and charges for council services.
-The final budget needs to balance the cost of services with the funding available to the Council between April 2020 and March 2021.
+Among the considerations will be the level of Council Tax and the precept to help fund social care for adults.
+The final budget needs to balance the cost of services with the funding available to the Council between April 2021 and March 2022.

 Among the proposals, which will be discussed by Council members is:

 - A 2% increase in Adult Social Care Precept.

 Over the last decade the Council has strived to maintain a focus on its priorities and continue to deliver good services, in the context of reducing resources and increased demand for support.
 The ongoing challenge of delivering our Council services should not be underestimated, particularly in the context of the additional challenges posed by the coronavirus pandemic.

 The Council faces significant financial pressures on its social care services.
 The number of children the Council is responsible for and complexity of their needs has increased.
 Together with demographic and cost pressures in adult social care, this has meant a further £4.4m is required next year.

 The Council’s available resources from Council Tax and Business Rates are also reduced, partly due to a further delay in Government undertaking a national refresh of how Business Rates funding is allocated.